SAIRPi/hailo-10h-slackbuild/README.md

 It involves a two-stage build process:

 **Stage 1** runs on the Raspberry Pi 5 host.
-Downloads all source (Raspberry Pi Linux kernel, boot firmware, HailoRT, HailoRT drivers), downloads and installs Slackware AArch64 packages into a chroot at `/tmp/hailo-chroot`, then invokes Stage 2.
+Downloads all source (Raspberry Pi Linux kernel, boot firmware, HailoRT, HailoRT drivers), downloads and installs Slackware AArch64 packages into a chroot directory:  `/tmp/hailo-chroot`, then invokes Stage 2.

 **Stage 2** runs inside the chroot.
 Builds cmake 3.31.12 from source (required — HailoRT is incompatible with cmake 4.x), builds the Raspberry Pi Linux kernel, HailoRT runtime, PCIe and NNC drivers, packages the boot firmware, and downloads the Hailo-10H device firmware from Hailo's AWS S3.

+- Included in stage 1 and 2 are .settings.inc files which contain settings that can be modified by the user.
+See: **Configuration** in this README.
 - Both Hailo 10H SlackBuild stages use a `/tmp/SBo` directory on the host system and in the chroot (where applicable) for storing files and source data.

 ---